What Is Profit Margin?

 Technology Sector Example

-- The average Gross Margin for this peer group is around 46.8%, Average Operating Margin is at 17.8% and the Net Margin is at 15.3%
+- The average Gross Margin for this peer group is around 46.8%, the Average Operating Margin is at 17.8%, and the Net Margin is at 15.3%

 - Facebook and Adobe have the highest gross Margin in this peer group.
-This is primarily due to the fact that they don’t sell tangible products (no raw material as they are into software/internet where direct costs are less)).
+It is primarily due to the fact that they don’t sell tangible products (no raw material as they are into software/internet where direct costs are less)).

 - Though Apple has a gross margin, which is way low than Facebook, they have a higher direct cost (including the manufacturing, raw material, and direct labor costs).
 However, Apple does really well at the Operating level (~27.8%) and Profit Margin Levels (21.2%)

 - Salesforce.com is the only company in the peer group that has a negative Profit Margin (~0.7%).
-This is despite the fact that it has an exceptionally high Gross Margin.
+It is despite the fact that it has an exceptionally high Gross Margin.

 - Salesforce.com’s marketing and sales costs are around 50% of the total revenue.
 With this unusually high marketing expense, the company’s profitability margin suffers and is negative.

 source: Salesforce SEC Filings